jmcoleman/news-commenter/README.md

 ## Prerequisites

-This project requires Node v14.15.4 or higher.
+This project uses Node v16.13.2 or higher.
 Install Node using nvm.

 ## Environment Variables